 - UML Frameworks:

 - UPCC 2.1 core component libraries

 - UPCC 3.0 core component libraries

 - UMM 2.0 business requirements, choreography and information views.

 - Business Component Library Creation / Management

 - Schema Composer for ABIE and BDT composition

-- Add-in integration
+- Add-In integration

 - Scripting integration

 - Business Component Schema Composition

 - Schema Composer for XSD, JSON

-- Add-in integration
+- Add-In integration

 - Scripting integration

-Add-in Framework (Custom)
+Add-In Framework (Custom)

-In addition to the above methodologies the Schema Composer integrates with Enterprise Architect Automation Interface to support any individual or group in implementing their own.
-An Add-in that registers its interest to Enterprise Architect in offering Schema generation capabilities will have the opportunity to offer any of its products in the Schema Composer Generation tool.
+In addition to these methodologies, the Schema Composer integrates with the Enterprise Architect Automation Interface to support any individual or group in implementing their own.
+An Add-In that registers its interest to Enterprise Architect in offering Schema generation capabilities will have the opportunity to offer any of its products in the Schema Composer Generation tool.